What is the Court of Protection?

 The court considers which decisions should be made about a range of health and welfare issues.
 These can include decisions in respect of residence, care, contact with others, medical treatment, internet and social media use, travel and a person’s capacity to consent to marriage, contraception or to engage in sexual relations.

-If a person lacks capacity to manage their finances then someone can be appointed to assist them with this either through a lasting power of attorney or through deputyship.
+If a person lacks the capacity to manage their finances then someone can be appointed to assist them with this either through a lasting power of attorney or through deputyship.

-Please see our health and welfare page for how our specialist Court of Protection team can assist you with cases in the Court of Protection about those matters.
+For more information please see our health and welfare page for how our specialist Court of Protection team can assist you with cases in the Court of Protection about those matters.

 If you want advice about financial matters such as lasting powers of attorney or deputyship, our specialist private client team can assist you with those.

-Our Court of Protection Team
+Meet our Court of Protection Team

 Melissa Law